alex-ohadi/flow/README.md

 ---

 ### Project Overview
 This project is a map matching system that uses Python and C++ to process GPS data accurately.
 It runs in Kubernetes with Apache Pulsar handling messaging.
-A producer sends GPS events to Pulsar, and three consumer pods listen and run the map matching on the data.
+A producer sends GPS events to Pulsar, and two consumer replicas listen and run the map matching on the data.
 This setup allows fast, reliable, and scalable processing of GPS traces.

 ---